Download the all-new Republic app:

 Advertisement

-[Researchers using data from W. M. Keck Observatory and NASA's Kepler mission have discovered a gap in distribution of planet sizes, indicating that most planets discovered by Kepler so far fall into two distinct size classes.
+[Researchers using data from the W. M. Keck Observatory and NASA's Kepler mission have discovered a gap in the distribution of planet sizes, indicating that most planets discovered by Kepler so far fall into two distinct size classes.
 Credit: NASA]

 Used a process 'Transitioning'